niall-thurrat/fishcatch-api/README.md

 I would like to set up a simple client app (didn't feel I had time).
 I believe this would help me better understand how the HAL links can be used as machine discoverable information.
 It would also help when developing webhooks.

 - PRODUCTION
-I've just used a free Heroku account to put my app online with a free URI.
-Annoyingly I forgot to specify an appropriate fishcatch-api sub-domain so I got a random one generated.
-That would need fixed!! (don't have time) I'm also just hooked up to the same db I've used in testing.
-I would need to link to a separate one that's suitable for production.
+I've just used a free tier Heroku account to put my app online which would need changed to something more appropriate for production.
+I'm also just hooked up to the same db I've used in testing.
+I would need to link to a separate one that's suitable for prod as well.

 ### QUESTION 6
 Did you do something extra besides the fundamental requirements?
 Explain them.